 But prepping for life is only one of the reasons why you should be doing farmers walks.

 The main reason you should be doing farmers walks is because they build big, powerful-looking, lean, strong physiques.

 As we said above, we are biologically capable of carrying heavy loads.
 We can become extremely good at it actually.
 It’s clear that our ancestors found this useful enough to give them a breeding advantage.
 So our musculature is obviously going to respond to that kind of movement very well (just as it does for squatting and pressing overhead).

 The farmers walk works a huge range of different muscles all at the same time:

 · Spinal erectors

 If you work your way up to doing very heavy farmers walks, then you’ll realize that it is without questions a full-body movement.
-You’ll feel it in your legs, your back, your traps, and your arms.
+You’ll feel it in your legs, your back, your traps, your triceps, and your biceps.

 In terms of functional strength, you really can’t do much better than carrying two big, awkward, heavy weights from one point to another as fast as possible.
 Even if you live a idiosyncratic modern life, being able to shift weight from one point to another is only ever going to come in useful.

 On top of all that, there is the incredible cardiovascular work required when doing the farmers walk.
 Doing heavy farmers walks will leave your heart pumping and your lungs struggling for air.
 Not only does it require a lot of anaerobic strength to keep your body tense, your core tight, and your load-baring muscles tensed, but it takes a lot of aerobic work to move that amount of weight from point A to point B.